We’re willing to bet that most people get interested in the kettlebell for one reason: it looks damn cool.

 Plus, unlike with dumbbells, you really only need a single kettlebell to get a great workout.

-“There’s a huge library of exercises that you can use with one weight,” says John Wolf, Onnit’s Chief Fitness Officer.
-“A lot of times with dumbbells, you need a huge selection to do your workout.
+“There’s a huge library of exercises that you can use with one weight,” says John Wolf, Onnit’s former Chief Fitness Officer.
+“A lot of times, with dumbbells, you need a huge selection to do your workout.
 With kettlebells, you might need two weight increments to work your whole body.
-I’ve always said that if you have one kettlebell in the corner of your room you basically have a gym.”
+I’ve always said that if you have one kettlebell in the corner of your room, you basically have a gym.”
+How To Choose A Kettlebell

 Kettlebell designs vary.
 Some are coated in rubber to protect floors from impact.
-Others are designed specifically for kettlebell lifting competitions and have a straight handle and are uniform in size regardless of weight.
+Others are designed specifically for kettlebell lifting competitions and have a straight handle; they’re uniform in size regardless of weight.

 Notice the channel it forms in your palm—that’s where the kettlebell handle should rest most of the time, from the outside knuckle of the index finger diagonally down to the opposite side of the wrist.
 (This will be your primary grip for most conventional kettlebell lifts, such as pressing and squatting.)
 Pick up the weight and hold the handle in the middle, letting it fill that channel.
 “The bell should rest on the back of your forearm when the wrist is straight,” says Heins.